kpegion/ensoNN/README.md

 ## Codes

 Tomsetal_reproduce.ipynb is my attempt to reproduce Figures 6b, 7a, 7b from the Toms et al. 2020 paper.

-Currently, it is very close, but I have some issues that I am not sure about.
-In particular, there are some slight differences in the patterns outside of the ENSO region, which I assume are due to:
+Currently, it is very close, but I have some issues that I am not sure how to solve.
+See Issues in Github.

-1. My version of the NN is not 100% accurate in 100 epochs as they report.
-They use an initial learning rate of 0.01 which is reduced by a factor of 0.5 after 50 epochs.
-I am not sure how to reduce the learning rate.

-2. Some differences in the number of El Nino events.
-Toms et al reports 337 total El Nino samples including both training and testing data.
-I have 410.
-I have not yet determined why the number is different.